Last updated in October 2023.

 Our process includes the following steps:

-- Conducting thorough research through the use of highly credible government organizations and medical research agencies such as the Centers for Disease Control and Prevention, the World Health Organisation, the National Institute of Health, and the National Health Service (NHS).
+- Conducting thorough research through the use of highly credible government organizations and medical research agencies such as the Centers for Disease Control and Prevention, the World Health Organisation, the National Institute of Health, and the UK's National Health Service (NHS).

 - Searching online medical databases and peer-reviewed medical journals that are run by the above agencies, such as PubMed.

 - Reaching out to organisations and individuals including leading medical experts to include their perspectives.

 - Reviewing medical publications, academic studies and clinical trials, and other verified data and documentation.

-- Regularly reviewing and updating our medical-related content in line with the latest research and evidence-based findings in order to reflect the most current and accurate medical information.
+- Reviewing and updating our medical-related content regularly in line with the latest research and evidence-based findings to reflect the most current and accurate medical information.

-Please note: Recently, FamilyEducation has adopted the editorial guidelines of the Associated Press Stylebook.
-Therefore, our medical review policy aims to conform to the AP Stylebook’s Health, Science, and Environment Reporting guidelines.
+Recently, FamilyEducation adopted the editorial guidelines of the Associated Press Stylebook.
+Our medical review policy now follows the AP’s Health, Science, and Environment Reporting guidelines.